go-zing/gozz-doc/docs/guide/plugins/README.md

 # Plugins

-`Gozz` provides a series of awesome builtin plugins, rather than `Gozz` provides these built-in plugins, Actually in order to integrate these plugins, a unified interaction called `Gozz` was made for them.
+`Gozz` provides a series of awesome builtin plugins.
+Rather than `Gozz` provides these built-in plugins, Actually in order to integrate these plugins, we develop the toolkits named `Gozz`.

 - [Wire](wire.md) Automated dependency injection and AOP proxy。
 - [Api](api.md) Generate API routes based on `interface`。